tilimil/PIBBQMonitor/README.md

 PIBBQMonitor
 ============

-Raspberry PI with 3 BBQ meat thermometers<br>
+Raspberry PI with 3 meat thermometers<br>
 Thanks to Tomas Holderness and adafruit for the code I started with for this project<br>
 https://learn.adafruit.com/reading-a-analog-in-and-controlling-audio-volume-with-the-raspberry-pi/script<br>
 https://github.com/talltom/PiThermServer<br>